Blackstar (album): Release

-Originally intended for release in the autumn of 2015, (Note: According to O'Leary, the album's release was delayed to Bowie's birthday because its music videos (particularly "Lazarus") were not yet completed and "to avoid being drowned out in the Christmas season".)
+Originally intended for release on 30 October 2015, (Note: The album's release was delayed due to Bowie's rehearsals commitments for the Lazarus musical, and Blackstars music videos (particularly "Lazarus") were not yet completed.)
 Blackstar was released on 8 January 2016, coinciding with Bowie's 69th birthday, through his ISO label, Columbia Records and Sony Music.
 Two days later on 10 January, Bowie died of liver cancer; his illness had not been revealed to the public until then.
 Promotion and marketing continued following his death.
 In February, a series of sixteen 15-second film clips, titled Unbound: A Blackstar InstaMiniSeries, were uploaded to Instagram and later YouTube.
 (Note: The clips were created by Carolynn Cecilia and Nikki Borges with Bowie's permission.)
 The clips were intended to provide the creative team's "own visual interpretations of the songs, with no limits or preconditions on [Bowie's] part".
 A third and final single, "I Can't Give Everything Away", was released posthumously on 6 April, accompanied by an animated video created by Barnbrook.

 On 8 January 2017, what would have been Bowie's 70th birthday, "Lazarus" and the outtakes "No Plan", "Killing a Little Time" and "When I Met You" were released on an EP, No Plan.
 The three songs had appeared on the soundtrack album for the Lazarus musical in October 2016.
 In 2018, Jon Culshaw played Bowie in the BBC radio play The Final Take: Bowie in the Studio, an imagined account of Bowie as he works on Blackstar and looks back over his life.
 Blackstar and No Plan were included on the last instalment of Bowie's era box set series, I Can't Give Everything Away (2002–2016), which was released on 12 September 2025.